aghdom/aghdom.github.io/garden/embrace-the-mess/readme.md

 > 1. Will fixing this make it *significantly* easier for me to add more stuff?
 > 2. Will it *meaningfully* improve usability?
-> 3. Can I implement the fix in one afternoon?
+> 3. Can I fix it in one afternoon?

 If the answer to any of those is "No", then don't fix it just yet.
 Leave it for now and next time you encounter this issue, allow yourself one more "No".
 <small class="subtle">(This isn't a strict method, just a good rule of thumb that works for me.
 Use your brain.
 Figure out what works for you.)</small>